dkmur/Stats/README.md

 ### Defining areas/towns

 **Create sql queries per area**
-in /sql_cron there are 3 .template files located, each area/town you want to define requires those to be copied and adjusted.
+In /sql_cron there are 3 .template files located, each area/town you want to define requires those to be copied and adjusted.
 So for each area:
 - copy all 3 ``.sql.template`` files and replace ``town`` with it's repective (area)name, leaving out ``.template``
 ``example cp 15_town_area.sql.template 15_paris_area.sql``